SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Fallthrough
 ~~~~~~~~~~~

-Switch statements in Swift do not fall through the bottom of each case and into the next one.
+Switch statements in Swift don't fall through the bottom of each case and into the next one.
 Instead, the entire switch statement completes its execution as soon as the first matching case is completed.
 By contrast, C requires you to insert an explicit ``break`` statement
 at the end of every ``switch`` case to prevent fallthrough.